Aurelia Collective with Soul Safaris

 Tsavo & the Chyulu Hills

 Older.
 Stranger.
 A landscape that has been here long before we had language for it, and that has no particular interest in our stories about ourselves.
-We walk at dawn through forest that does not know our names.
+We stay at Finch Hattons Luxury Safari Camp — set on 35 acres of spring-fed wilderness at the foot of the Chyulu Hills, overlooking natural waterholes where elephants pass at dusk and Kilimanjaro appears on clear mornings.
+We walk at dawn through cloud forest that does not know our names.
 We sit with what emerges — sometimes together, sometimes alone.
-On a clear morning, Kilimanjaro appears on the horizon, and you will understand why this land has been changing people for a very long time.

 The Last Evening